Oezil nets 2 to give Madrid 3-2 win at Valladolid

 BARCELONA, Spain (AP) -Midfielder Mesut Oezil scored two exquisite goals to give Real Madrid a 3-2 comeback win at promoted Valladolid in the Spanish league on Saturday.

-Madrid rebounded from its last away loss at Real Betis with a valuable three points that cut the gap with Barcelona to eight points before the league leader's tough visit on Sunday to the Seville-based side.
+Madrid rebounded from its last away loss at Real Betis with a valuable three points that provisionally cut the gap with Barcelona to eight points before the league leader's tough visit on Sunday to the Seville-based side.

 Jose Mourinho's star-studded squad struggled to overcome two first-half goals by Manucho, who dominated both areas in attack and with his defensive help on set-pieces.